vanguyen31/DATASETS-BSTA-450/README.md

-# BIKE-SHARING-BSTA-450
+# BSTA-450-DATASETS
-A multiple regression analysis
+Datasets for assignments and project